School of Medicine

 Research Professional, Psychiatry and Behavioral Sciences

 BioMax Kasun works in the Roberts Ethics Lab and Kim Ethics Lab at Stanford, which use empirical methods to help anticipate, clarify and resolve ethical issues in modern biomedical research.
-He received his BA in 2016 from the University of Wisconsin.
+He received his BA from the University of Wisconsin-Madison.
 He has interests in empirical and normative thought dedicated to increasing scientific understanding and societal appreciation of the nature and prevalence of mental disorders and well-being, as well as in moral philosophy (e.g. Kantian ethics, justice, action, ethical naturalism, and pragmatism), cognitive and affective sciences, and philosophy of mind (e.g. embodiment and personhood).
 He has co-authored scientific, peer-reviewed articles and other scholarly work investigating ethical issues in research (e.g. authentic voluntarism in informed consent), medical education, public health, and neuroscience.
 He is currently working on a project investigating ethical issues encountered in development and clinical integration of artificial intelligence, including how environmental and cognitive factors shape appraisals of AI tools, clinical judgments, trust, and health decision-making.

 Max is a co-author of several chapters in APA's Study Guide to DSM-5-TR (2024) including the chapters on bipolar and related disorders and personality disorders.
 He has provided editorial support for the peer-reviewed journal Academic Medicine and for two works on the subject of trauma and related interventions (United Nations, Springer).
-Previously, he served on leadership teams for the Stanford Mental Health Technology and Innovation Hub and Neurodiversity Project.
+Previously, he served on leadership teams for the Stanford Mental Health Technology and Innovation Hub and Neurodiversity Project. -

-Tamiko Katsumoto
+Tamiko Robin Katsumoto MD, DipABLM

 Clinical Associate Professor, Medicine - Immunology & Rheumatology

-BioTamiko Katsumoto, MD, is a Clinical Associate Professor in the Division of Immunology and Rheumatology at Stanford University.
+BioTamiko Katsumoto, MD, DipABLM is a Clinical Associate Professor in the Division of Immunology and Rheumatology at Stanford University and is board certified in lifestyle medicine.
 She earned her MD from the University of California, San Francisco.
 She completed her internal medicine residency and rheumatology fellowship at UCSF, including a postdoc in immunology.
-Deeply committed to human and planetary health, she is passionate about educating her patients and colleagues on the merits of sustainable plant-rich diets as a strategy to both improve individual health and mitigate climate change and environmental degradation.
-She is fascinated by the impact of diet on inflammation and autoimmunity.
-She serves as the director of the Stanford Immune Related Toxicity Working Group, a multidisciplinary group which aims to improve the quality of care of cancer patients on immune checkpoint inhibitors.
-She has been investigating the impact of diet on immune-related adverse events.
-She is also intrigued by the relationship between cancer and autoimmune diseases, including diseases such as scleroderma and dermatomyositis, and the paraneoplastic manifestations of various cancers.
+Deeply committed to human and planetary health, she is passionate about educating her patients and colleagues on the merits of sustainable whole food plant-centered diets as a strategy to both improve individual health and mitigate climate change and environmental degradation.
+She is fascinated by the impact of diet and lifestyle on inflammation, autoimmunity, and cancer.
+She directs the Rheumatology Oncology Clinic and serves as a co-director of the Stanford Immune Related Toxicity Working Group, a multidisciplinary group which aims to improve the quality of care of cancer patients on immune checkpoint inhibitors.
 She is involved in several clinical trials at Stanford and has spent time at Genentech, where she led several global clinical trials in immunology.
+She is working closely with the Stanford Doerr School of Sustainability and the Center for Human and Planetary Health where she co-leads the Food Systems, Health and Environment Working Group.

 Daniel Katz